jessemtcarlton/SVG-to-PDFKit/README.md

 # SVG-to-PDFKit

+## Notes: Added by forker (jacobbubu)

+* Using peerDependencies for pdfkit
+* adding callback for element drawing.

 Insert SVG into a PDF document created with PDFKit.

 #### Use:

     SVGtoPDF(doc, svg, x, y, options);

 &nbsp; &nbsp; If you prefer, you can add the function to the PDFDocument prototype:

     PDFDocument.prototype.addSVG = function(svg, x, y, options) {